Icinga/icinga2/doc/9-icinga2-api.md

 # <a id="icinga2-api"></a> Icinga 2 API

+## <a id="icinga2-api-setup"></a> Setting up the API

+You can run the CLI command `icinga2 api setup` to set up certificates and a new API user `root` with an auto-generated password in the `/etc/icinga2/conf.d/api-users.conf` configuration file:

+    # icinga2 api setup

+Make sure to restart Icinga 2 to enable the changes you just made:

+    # service icinga2 restart

+The next chapter provides a quick overview of how you can use the API.

 ## <a id="icinga2-api-introduction"></a> Introduction

 The Icinga 2 API allows you to manage configuration objects